 For Training Bursaries information, click here.The training programme will be for one academic year and is a full-time programme.

 In both cases, there are minimum entry requirements.

 In addition, we are looking for people who have the right personal qualities and potential to be an outstanding teacher.
 While experience of working with young people is not essential, it is often found that the strongest applicants are those who have shown an interest in working with young people and a willingness to get some experience of school where possible.
 You are likely to be asked at interview about your experiences of being in a school, even if it just from an observational point of view.

-UCAS opened for applicants to search and apply for courses
+UCAS portal opens for applicants to search and apply for courses

 Schools work in partnership with Newman University to consider applications, interview and recruit

 Subject Knowledge Enhancement courses for some secondary subject applicants